wp-plugins/wp-cms-post-control/readme.txt

 You should de-activate the plugin first, as this will ensure that the correct options are set/cleaned-up in the database (especially important as new featues are rolled out to the plugin).

 If you have problems, de-activating, then re-activating after update should sort it out for you.== Frequently Asked Questions ==

-= Wow, good work - I LOVE this plugin, and you did it all by yourself? =*The simple answer is no*, the code of this plugin started as <a href="http://txfx.net/code/wordpress/clutter-free/">Clutter-Free</a> by <a href="http://txfx.net/">Mark Jaquith</a>, modified and bought up-to-date by <a href="http://www.bradyjfrey.com/">Brady J. Frey</a>, who introduced some magic from Achim Staebler and the 'Kill Preview' functionality by Owen Winkler.

-Brady kindly offered to pass over development of his version of the plugin called 'Cloak' to me, so I could maintain it and update it with new features and incorporate it into the WordPress plugin repository for the good of the whole WordPress community.
-I loved the name 'Cloak', but I intend to extend it to do more than just hide stuff, so thought I'd give it a more descriptive title!= Can you change the options for the admin user/different users? =**YES!** This was introduced in v0.3.
+= Can you change the options for the admin user/different users? =**YES!** This was introduced in v0.3.

 = If I hide things like comments, what options get set? =If you hide these options using this plugin, the options default to what you have got your main WordPress options to.